-Homework
+Homework Expectations

-• To support with children's learning, school has purchased a set of CGP revision books for each child.
+- Children will need to practice each week's spelling words at home, ready for their spelling test each Thursday. - To support with children's learning, school has purchased a set of CGP revision books for each child.
 Tasks from these will be set as homework each week.
-Homework will be sent home on Fridays and must be returned by the following Wednesday.
+Homework will be sent home on Fridays and must be returned by the following Wednesday. - There will be a timetable showing the tasks set for each week of the term with due dates, and we will put this on the Year 5 page of the website.

-English Writing mature
+English Writing